Last updated:

 Every metric below has its own dedicated calculator with worked examples, interpretation tables, and a free CSV upload tool.

 Yes.
 100% free, no signup, no email required, no usage limits, no paid tier.
-Your portfolio data is processed entirely in your browser and never sent to any server.
 The site is funded indirectly through affiliate referrals to brokers and a small Buy-Me-A-Coffee link in the footer.

-Foliolytic stores nothing about your portfolio.
-The only persistent data is anonymous visitor analytics (page views, scroll depth, device type) retained for 14 months for product improvement.
+Anonymous visitor analytics (page views, scroll depth, device type) are retained for 14 months for product improvement.
 No personally identifiable information is stored at any time.
+You can clear your browser's localStorage at any time to remove the visitor and session IDs Foliolytic uses.
 See /privacy for full details.

 Foliolytic is free to use and will remain so.
 Future revenue plans include broker affiliate referrals (where Foliolytic earns a one-time fee if a user opens an account at a partner broker via a link), and a small premium tier for advanced features.
 There is no plan to charge for the core analytics, ever.

-Foliolytic is intentionally a single-page web app to keep the privacy model simple — when everything runs in the browser, there are no servers to compromise, no apps to update, and no data to retain.
-A mobile-friendly responsive layout works on every device.
+Foliolytic is intentionally a single-page web app to keep the experience simple.
+A mobile-friendly responsive layout works on every device, with nothing to install or update.
 A public API may come later for users who want programmatic access; it is not yet ready.

 Foliolytic is built and maintained by Chris, a self-taught quant and full-stack engineer.
 Founded in 2026, the project's mission is to make institutional-quality portfolio analytics free for retail investors who couldn't justify paying $20–$50/month for trackers like Sharesight, Snowball, or Kubera.